Week 7 college football picks, odds, betting advice, predictions against the spread

-2025 college football Week 7 picks against the spread, odds, lines, trends: Expert reveals best bets
+2025 college football Week 7 picks against the spread, odds, predictions, trends: Expert reveals best bets

 Legendary Vegas handicapper Bruce Marshall reveals the best betting values for the Week 7 college football schedule

 The Week 7 college football odds board is full with games every day of the week from Wednesday through Saturday.
-The headliners come on Saturday with the latest Week 7 college football lines showing Alabama (-3.5) vs. Missouri, Oregon (-7.5) vs. Indiana, Georgia (-3.5) vs. Auburn and Ohio State (-15.5) vs. Illinois.
+The headliners come on Saturday with the latest Week 7 college football lines showing Alabama (-3) vs. Missouri, Oregon (-7.5) vs. Indiana, Ohio State (-15.5) vs. Illinois and Texas (-2.5) versus Oklahoma in Arch Manning's induction into the Red River Rivalry.

 How should you make college football picks for those games, and what are the best spread, total and money-line picks to include in college football best bets?
 Before locking in any Week 7 college football picks, be sure to see the college football betting guide from legendary Vegas handicapper Bruce Marshall.